 Procedures for Drug Testing: Testing for illegal use of drugs normally will be conducted through a 9 panel plus alcohol urine specimens collected at a collection site.
 The collection site will take the necessary steps to assure that the specimen is not adulterated or tampered with and that a strict chain-of-custody is maintained.
-Normally, the specimen will then be transported to a U.S. Department of Health and Human Services certified laboratory for screening and confirmation testing for the following drugs and their metabolites: marijuana, amphetamines (including methamphetamines), phencyclidine, opiates, cocaine, barbiturates, methadone, benzodiazepines, and propoxyphene.
+Normally, the specimen will then be transported to a a saliva or breath specimen.

-Procedures for Alcohol Testing: The initial testing for alcohol normally will be conducted through either a saliva or breath specimen.
 If the Breath Alcohol Content (BAC) is less than 0.02, the test is considered a negative.
 If the screening test results show an alcohol concentration level of 0.02 or greater, a confirmation test will be conducted.
 The confirmation test shall be performed by using a breath specimen conducted on an Evidentiary Breath Testing (EBT) device approved for use in the United States Department of Transportation's Drug and Alcohol Misuse Prevention Program.
 If the confirmation test reads positive, 0.02 or greater, the test results shall be considered positive, and the student will be subject to disciplinary action as specified in this Policy.